HUNTER HILL CSA

 Washing Our Produce

 The produce often comes out of the field with a lot of soil on it.
 In this case we use the washing station to plunge and dry greens and spray down root vegetables to get them mostly clean, but we do not triple wash.
-Some produce can be eaten straight from the share bag while some might need additional cleaning if desired.
+Some produce can be eaten straight from the share bag while some will need additional cleaning if desired.

 Communicating with Us